-Out of 5 employer brand dimensions as described Lievens & Highhouse (2003) and used here, four dimensions are considered as important, with the two most important being whether the employer is seen as Honest and Successful.
-Whether an employer is seen as masculine is not consequential to the class of 2021.
-A major caveat here is that low importance placed on masculine image of an employer does not mean high importance on feminine image.
-The result can be interpreted as respondents do not feel whether a brand is masculine (or feminine) has any influence on their application choice for their first job.
+Out of 5 employer brand dimensions adapted from Lievens & Highhouse (2003), 4 dimensions were considered as important, with the two most important dimensions being whether the employer is seen as Honest (authentic and with integrity) and Competent (reliable, secure, and successful).
+Whether an employer is seen as Rugged is not consequential to the class of 2021.
+The result can be interpreted as respondents do not feel whether a brand is rugged (rugged, masculine, strong, tough, robust) has much influence on their application choice for their first job.